YBHwang/clova-developer-guide/en-KR/Design/Design_Guideline_For_Client_Hardware.md

 The rules for audio playback are as follows:

 * For physical buttons, the sound effects must be played instantly being output in the mixing method.
-* audio content must be played instantly.
+* Audio content must be played instantly.
 If an audio content is playing, it must be processed as background audio to play the new audio.
 * However, if the [Content type](#AudioInterruptionRule) of the audio playing and the new audio is the same, follow the process below.
   - **Alert, Content, Dialogue, Feedback type**: Cancel the audio content playing and play the new audio content.
   - For **Notification type**: Continue playing the audio content and keep the new audio content in the playback queue.
 After finishing the current audio content, play the following audio content in the queue order.